Visit the department intranet

 forms and reference materials.

-The University of Minnesota's doctoral program in art history trains scholars who go on to careers in universities, colleges, museums, and other arts institutions throughout the nation and the world.
+The University of Minnesota's doctoral program in art history is a linked MA/PhD program that trains scholars who go on to careers in universities, colleges, museums, and other arts institutions throughout the nation and the world.
 The Department of Art History is an exciting place to ground yourself in the theories and methods of art history, to pursue interdisciplinary work, and to develop a global perspective on the discipline.

 Our current faculty and institutional strengths support specialization in the following overlapping fields: art and archaeology of ancient Persia (including Achaemenid, Seleucid, Parthian, and Sasanian Iran); Islamic art (including the medieval Persianate world and the Ottoman, Safavid, and Mughal empires); art and archaeology of late antiquity; the global early modern in Europe, the Atlantic world, and South Asia; Italian Baroque art; North American art and visual/material culture; film and photography; and contemporary art and theory.